sourcegraph/sourcegraph-public-snapshot/doc/getting-started/tour.md

 As a developer who is reviewing a pull request or diff, I need to understand the changed code to see whether it'll have unexpected negative impacts or if there are other necessary changes that were accidentally omitted.

-Using Sourcegraph makes you a more effective code reviewer because code intelligence makes it much easier to drill down into the implementation (to verify correctness of the change) and enumerate call sites (to verify completeness of the change).
+Using Sourcegraph makes you a more effective code reviewer because code navigation makes it much easier to drill down into the implementation (to verify correctness of the change) and enumerate call sites (to verify completeness of the change).

 Requirements: